Saturation of turbulent helical dynamos: Introduction

 \section{Introduction}

 Magnetic fields are observed in a plethora of astrophysical objects from planetary to galactic scales \cite{falgarone2008turbulence,ruzmaikin1988magnetic,parker1979cosmical}.
-Their generation and sustainment is often attributed to dynamo action: their self-amplification by a continuous stretching and refolding of magnetic field lines due to the underlying (turbulent in most cases) flow \cite{moffatt1978field}.
+Their generation and sustainment is often attributed to dynamo action: their self-amplification by a continuous stretching and refolding of magnetic field lines due to the underlying (turbulent in most cases) flow \cite{moffatt1978field,rincon2019dynamo}.
 In many cases the magnetic structures formed span the entire astrophysical object, reaching scales much larger than the small scale turbulence that generates them.
 The pioneering work of \cite{steenbeck1966berechnung} showed that large scale magnetic fields can be generated from small scale flows if the advecting flow is helical.
 This result is based on an expansion for large scale separation and is referred as alpha-dynamo.
-However, such expansion can be formally done only below a critical value of $Rm$ (the ratio of Ohmic to dynamic time scales).
+However, such expansion can be formally done only below a critical value of the magnetic Reynolds number $Rm$ (the ratio of Ohmic to dynamic time scales).
 Above this critical value small scale dynamo action begins and the expansion ceases to be valid \cite{boldyrev2005magnetic, cattaneo2009problems, cameron2016fate}.

 The validity of the alpha model is further questioned in the nonlinear regime for which the magnetic field feeds back to the velocity field through the Lorentz force.
-In~\cite{vainshtein1992nonlinear,hughes2008mean} it was argued that the growth of alpha dynamos saturates when the large scale magnetic field $\bf B$ becomes larger than $|{\bf B}|<U_{rms} Rm^{-1/2}$, where $U_{rms}$ is the root mean square value of the velocity fluctuations.
+In~\cite{vainshtein1992nonlinear,hughes2008mean} it was argued that the growth of alpha dynamos saturates when the large scale magnetic field $\bf B$ becomes larger than $U_\text{rms} Rm^{-1/2}$, where $U_\text{rms}$ is the root mean square value of the velocity fluctuations.
 This gives a very weak magnetic field for most astrophysical applications for which $Rm\gg 1$.
+Two scale models have also been extensively used to predict saturation magnetic energy \cite{blackman2002new,blackman2003recent} but their application is limited for large $Rm$ where turbulence sets in.